Updated on: 11/19/2019

 The circumstances of the fall are under investigation.
 Homicide detectives were called in to investigate; they have not yet told reporters whether anything about the apparent accident seems suspicious.
 Investigators from the Department of Labor and Industries and OSHA are also looking into the circumstances surrounding the fall.

-When workers are injured on a job site, their health care, time of work, and other damages are usually covered by their state’s Department of Labor and Industries through a program called Workers’ Compensation (sometimes referred to as Workman’s Compensation).
+When workers are injured on a job site, their health care, time off work, and other damages are usually covered by their state’s Department of Labor and Industries through a program called Workers’ Compensation (sometimes referred to as Workman’s Compensation).
 Workers’ Compensation may also cover some of the damages that a bereaved family may suffer if their loved one dies.
 In Washington State, a surviving spouse or registered domestic partner and the dependents of a deceased worker can apply for benefits such as an immediate payment of 100 percent of the state’s average monthly wage; burial benefits up to 200 percent of the state’s average monthly wage; and monthly survivor benefits for a surviving spouse, children, or other dependents.
 While some attorneys specialize in this field, many worker’s compensation claims are handled without an attorney.

 In most cases, workers who were injured on the job or the families of workers who were killed on the job do not sue the employer.
 In some cases, however, a third party such as a contractor may be liable for creating hazardous working conditions.
 If a third party is liable, they may have insurance such as business or homeowner’s insurance that will cover some or all of a worker or their bereaved family’s damages.
 Some investigation may be needed to determine whether a third party is liable, especially in cases involving catastrophic injuries or death.
-In these cases, victims or surviving family members may need the help of a personal injury attorney to help them navigate the complex issues involved in the insurance claims process.
+In these cases, victims or surviving family members may need the help of a top-rated personal injury attorney to help them navigate the complex issues involved in the insurance claims process.